Thomas Moore: Later criticism and reappraisal

 More recently, there has been a reappraisal sympathetic to Moore's "strategies of disguise, concealment and historical displacement so necessary for an Irish Catholic patriot who regularly sang songs to London glitterati about Irish suffering and English 'bigotry and misrule'".
 The political content of the Melodies and their connections to the United Irishmen and to the death of Emmet have been discussed in Ronan Kelly's biography of the poet, Bard of Erin (2008), by Mary Helen Thuente in The Harp Restrung: the United Irishmen and the Rise of Literary Nationalism (1994); and by Una Hunt in Literary Relationship of Lord Byron and Thomas Moore (2001).

 Eóin MacWhite and Kathleen O'Donnell have found that the political undertone of the Melodies and of other of Moore's works was readily appreciated by dissidents in the imperial realms of eastern Europe.
 Greek-Rumanian conspirators against the Sultan, Russian Decembrists and, above all, Polish intellectuals recognised in the Gothic elements of the Melodies, Lalla Rookh (“a dramatization of Irish patriotism in an Eastern parable”) and Captain Rock (all of which found translators) "a cloak of culture and fraternity".

+Lalla Rookh

+Next to the Melodies, Lalla Rookh (1817) was Moore's greatest contemporary success.
+In a testimony to the literary reputation his Melodies had already established, Longmans, the publishers, agreed to largest advance, £3150, yet commanded by a book of verse.

+Possibly the most translated epic verses of its time, the work was the basis for the operas Lalla-Rûkh (1821) by Gaspare Spontini, Lalla-Roukh by Félicien David (1862), Feramors by Anton Rubinstein (1863), and The Veiled Prophet by Charles Villiers Stanford (1879).
+One of the interpolated tales, Paradise and the Peri, was interpreted in a choral-orchestral work by Robert Schumann (1843).